 Unlike the book, which is a crazy mash-up of sound, if obvious, advice (“Don’t make others the object of your wit”) and unspeakable pretension (the proper curtsy technique for greeting a queen), LuAnn the gal can be downright self-deprecating.
 And she insists she’s nothing like her imperious, borderline-witchy TV persona.
 “They’ve caught every ‘Countess moment’ I could possibly have, you know?”
 Yup, we know.

+Did you enjoy the book-writing process?
 I’ve always wanted to write a book.
 And people have always asked me to do one, too, because it’s every girl’s dream to become a countess.
 You’ve seen it?
 What do you think?

+Well, I have to say I’m confused as to the target audience.
+You’re really covering the waterfront from teen stuff and parent-teacher conferences to advice on landing a hubby.
 The target is the audience for the show.
-It was inspired by my audience -- my fan base, really.
+It was inspired by my audience — my fan base, really.
 So that’s the 18 to 49 crowd.
 I had a lot of questions and requests: “Please write about manners for children,” “write about countesses,” “write about dating.”
 So I did a little bit of everything.
 And I wanted it to feel like my personal story at the same time.

-No. The questions are more about how to do things appropriately -- how to dress, how to deal with their kids and manners, how to deal with certain social situations.
+So viewers actually ask you nitty-gritty questions about which fork to use at dinner?
+No. The questions are more about how to do things appropriately — how to dress, how to deal with their kids and manners, how to deal with certain social situations.
 I have an “Ask the Countess” column on the Bravo website, and people write me.

 But you still felt it was important to get the table etiquette in there?
 Because I have to say, your daughter and her friends did not seem to appreciate all that in the episode at the Hampton Classic.
 Your daughter was a little, “Hey Mom, back off…” It was edited to look a certain way.
-It was a long lunch, we were watching the show-jumping, we were talking -- they really did have a great time.
+It was a long lunch, we were watching the show-jumping, we were talking — they really did have a great time.
 But they were all excited to be on the show, and then [the cameras] got there and they just froze.
 And I don’t think that joke I made about “You don’t want anyone to think you have an eating disorder” worked very well.
 [Laughs.]
 Oh well, it all winds down to the editing.

+You and Kelly [Killoren Bensimon, the newest castmember] seem to have hit it off.
 [Laughs again.
 Loudly.]
 Poor thing, did you see the papers today?
 [Killoren Bensimon was charged this week for allegedly assaulting her much-younger boyfriend.]
 But yes, we hang out on the show more than probably the others do.

+Why so?
 We have friends in common so we move in the same social circles.
 I’m the only one she really knew when she decided to do the show.
 I think when she’s with the other women it’s awkward.
 I have to do a lot of teasing to get her to loosen up a little.
 It’s all new to her.

+This season, it’s as if all the personality quirks and neuroses have been magnified about 100 times.
 I feel that’s happened with me, too.
 They’ve caught every “Countess Moment” I could possibly have, you know?
 Which I never have.
 Like when I ordered pizza as the Countess.
 I said “LuAnn de Lesseps” and he didn’t understand, so I said “Countess” for the fun of it.
 And you know how at the beginning of each show I say don’t feel guilty about being privileged?
 What I said was, “I never feel guilty about being privileged, I feel lucky.”
 But they just whack off the “lucky” part.
 Editing.

+You mentioned the Bravo website earlier.
+Ever read the message boards?
 I don’t read the blogs anymore.
 I just get … I take things personally.
 So I don’t even want to go there because I know there’s a whole Countess-bash thing going on.
-And Bethenny is now “the poor girl" -- and she’s making more money than all of us put together with all the deals she’s doing!
+And Bethenny is now “the poor girl” — and she’s making more money than all of us put together with all the deals she’s doing!
 She cleans up because she doesn’t have a husband, she doesn’t have children.
 That seems to be her M.O. this season.

+There’s definitely a round-robin punching bag thing going on.
 There really is.
 It’s like, “Your turn this week!”
 I sit there watching and say, “What am I gonna see this week?”
 Once the crews have left us, I don’t know what the heck they’ll do.

 The book is out on April 16 and available for pre-sale now; see LuAnn’s website (!), classwiththecountess.com